-The technician finished repairing the surveillance camera after considerable consternation and difficulty, he was preparing to pack up his gear when Cameron suantered over to the window and closed the curtains he had hung during construction, thereby blocking anyone - or anything from looking in at him.
+The technician finished repairing the camera after considerable consternation and difficulty, he was preparing to pack up his gear when Cameron went to the window and closed the curtains he had hung during construction, thereby blocking anyone - or anything from looking in at him.

 Arkham Research Centre